Wondering how GoHenry can help kids? Read on for our review.

 The next day her allowance was loaded onto the card automatically – and spent within moments on something so random, I can’t even begin to fathom….
 It’s a huggable pillow case with Flea’s favourite Manga character printed on it.

-At the moment I’m reserving judgement.
-I’m wondering if there will come a point where Flea realises that blowing her allowance in 2 minutes flat on a bunch of weird random items from Amazon isn’t a great plan.
+Overall, the best thing about using GoHenry was allowing Flea to see that blowing your allowance in 5 minutes on Amazon isn’t a great plan.
 That she’ll naturally learn herself that it’s better to save her money and invest in things she really wants, further down the line.

 I’d love to hear if you’ve tried these sorts of services – what did you think?